 Intended outcome Success criteria Improve knowledge of the multiplication tables up to 12 x 12 at the end of Year 4 for disadvantaged pupils to narrow the gap between them and their non-disadvantaged peers.
-Measurement: -Scores in the Year 4 multiplication check will increase for all pupils and the gap between pupil premium pupils' scores and their non-pupil premium peers will decrease.
+Measurement: -Scores in the Year 4 multiplication check will increase for all pupils and the gap between pupil premium pupils' scores and their non-pupil premium peers will decreaseDisadvantaged group tracker records will evidence the above.
 Improve phonic knowledge for disadvantaged pupils to narrow the gap between them and their non-disadvantaged peers.
-Measurement: -Regular diagnostic assessment over the course of phonics intervention programmes will evidence rapid progress and sustained improvement in phonic knowledge. -Pupils should progress through reading bands at an increased pace. -Reading fluency will improve which will, in turn, improve comprehension scores in termly NFER assessments. -Spelling scores in weekly tests and in NFER assessments will improve as a direct result of improved phonic knowledge. -Breadth of vocabulary in writing to increase as a result of improved reading. -Individual pupil trackers will evidence the above.
+Measurement: -Regular diagnostic assessment over the course of phonics intervention programmes will evidence rapid progress and sustained improvement in phonic knowledge. -Pupils should progress through reading bands at an increased pace.
+The children's phonic ability will be matched to their reading books. -Reading fluency will improve which will, in turn, improve comprehension scores in termly NFER assessments.
+This will also be monitored through the Salford reading assessment toolkit. -Spelling scores in weekly tests and in NFER assessments will improve as a direct result of improved phonic knowledge.
+This will also be monitored through the Helen Arkell spelling assessment toolkit. -Breadth of vocabulary in writing to increase as a result of improved reading. -Disadvantaged group tracker records will evidence the above.
 Improve the social and emotional wellbeing of disadvantaged pupils in order for them to be 'ready to learn' in the classroom. -'Nurture' interventions to occur on a regular basis for pupils who will benefit.
-Measurement: -Improved emotional wellbeing to result in improved academic outcomes in diagnostic assessments evidenced in individual pupil trackersReduction in recorded behaviour incidents due to improved social skills and ability to recognise and appropriately act on emotionsMore pupil premium eligible pupils will learn to play instrumentsMore pupil premium eligible pupils will attend extra-curricular after school clubsDisadvantaged pupils to have equitable access to the 'cultural capital' provided by school trips and residential visits.
+Measurement: -Improved emotional wellbeing to result in improved academic outcomes in diagnostic assessments evidenced in individual pupil trackersReduction in recorded behaviour incidents due to improved social skills and ability to recognise and appropriately act on emotionsMore pupil premium eligible pupils will learn to play instrumentsMore pupil premium eligible pupils will attend extra-curricular after school clubs.

+-Disadvantaged pupils to have equitable access to the 'cultural capital' provided by school trips and residential visits.
 Increase attainment and progress for pupil premium pupils who are also on the SEND register.
 Measurement: -High quality teaching based on regular and rigorous assessment for learning will improve rates of progress and attainment.
-To be evidenced in diagnostic assessments and through individual trackers. -Good liaison between class teachers and teaching assistants to result in targeted interventions which are mirrored in the class environment and adapted regularly and flexibly based on rigorous assessment for learning.
-Evidenced through diagnostic assessments and individual trackers.
+To be evidenced in diagnostic assessments and group tracker records. -Good liaison between class teachers and teaching assistants to result in targeted interventions which are mirrored in the class environment and adapted regularly and flexibly based on rigorous assessment for learning. -Disadvantaged group tracker records will evidence the above.